Dewberry/papigoplug/README.md

 # papigoplug
-Go plugin utilities for the process-api
+Go plugin utilities for the process-api.
+Equivalent to the Python implementation at https://github.com/Dewberry/papipyplug